Ehmkayel/Ehmkayel/README.md

 Hello!
-I’m <b>Lamidi Morufat Kajogbola</b>, a graduate of Estate Management from Obafemi Awolowo University and a <b>certified Frontend Engineer</b> from [devCareers](http://devcareer.io).
+I’m <b>Alade Morufat Lamidi</b>, a graduate of Estate Management from Obafemi Awolowo University and a <b>certified Frontend Engineer</b> from [devCareers](http://devcareer.io).
 I specialize in building fast, seamless, visually engaging and functional websites that captivate users and deliver results.

 I bring to the table a high level of <em><b>focus</b></em>, <em><b>dedication</b></em>, and <em><b>commitment</b></em> to every task I undertake.
 My ambition is to consistently add value to any organization I represent through professional performance, transparency, and a strong pursuit of excellence.